johnwcowan/pdp8x/devs.md

 set AC and DS to 0.
 If the least significant bit of AC = 1, set AC, DC, DS, DD, and DA to 0.
-Any action in progress is stopped.
+Any asynchronous action in progress is stopped.

 DOP = 3: Load address and go (DLAG).

 Set DD to AC and
-set the 0x8000 bit of DS to 1. specified in DC, which can be done asynchronously.
+set the 0x8000 bit of DS to 1.
+Start the action specified in DC, which can be done asynchronously.
 When the action is complete,
 set the 0x8000 bit of DS to 0